warint/EpiBibR/README.md

 through a REST API.
 The data provide important information such as authors, methods, data, and citations to make it easier for researchers to find relevant contributions to their research questions.
-Our package proposes 22 features for the 70,337 references (on August 24, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.
+Our package proposes 22 features for the 74,695 references (on September 4, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.

 Through this package, a researcher can connect the data to her analysis